daskol/typst-templates/neurips/neurips2026.typ

     accepted: accepted,
     aux: aux,
   )
-  body

-  // Display the bibliography, if any is given. if bibliography != none {
+  // Set up bibliography styling and defer rendering to the appendix show rule. if bibliography != none {
     if "title" not in bibliography-opts {
       bibliography-opts.title = "References"